← DeterminedAI home Exposure check Validator Pricing Blog

 Full-Stack VAT Automation.

-How DeterminedAI replaces Avalara, Vertex, and the consulting layer with Stripe-native exposure monitoring, Claude-powered classification, managed cross-border registrations, and automated multi-jurisdiction filing.
+How DeterminedAI replaces Avalara, Vertex, and the consulting layer with Stripe-native exposure monitoring, an AI Tax Assistant that answers any VAT/GST question, managed cross-border registrations, and AI-assisted multi-jurisdiction filing.

 Technical White Paper, May 2026, v2.1